 - Monitor water temperature.
 Ensure the water temperature is neither too hot nor too cold for your dog.

 - Provide quality drinking water.
 Take plenty of fresh clean drinking water for both you and your dog when swimming together.
-This will help minimize your dog’s desire to drink from the pool, pond or ocean water.
-Some of the water can be unsafe to drink or can make your dog sick.
+This will help minimize your dog’s desire to drink from the pool, pond, or ocean.
 Additionally, it is important not to allow your dog to drink too much.
 Learn more in this article: Why You Should Keep Your Dog From Drinking Too Much Water.

 - Boat access.
-If you are swimming with dogs off a boat, make sure that you have a dog-safe ramp to help your dog get out of the water if he jumps in and swims or falls in.
+If you are swimming with dogs off a boat, make sure that you have a dog-safe ramp to help your dog get out of the water if they jump in for a swim.
 Learn more about How to Ensure Safety When Boating With Dogs.

-- Monitor for signs of heatstroke.
-Many dogs LOVE the water and what is better than being with you in the water.
-However, some dogs will overdo it especially if they are working hard swimming in the direct sun.
+- Monitor for signs of heat stroke.
+Many dogs LOVE the water and what is better than having fun with their best friend.
+However, some dogs will overdo it, especially if they are working hard swimming in direct sunlight.
 Take frequent breaks and ensure your dog has plenty of water to drink.
-Signs of heat exhaustion can be excessive panting, fatigue, and/or lethargy.
-This can quickly advance to signs of heatstroke such as collapse, weakness, vomiting, bleeding, and death.
-Learn more about Heatstroke in Dogs.
+Signs of heat exhaustion include excessive panting, fatigue, and/or lethargy.
+This can quickly advance to signs of heat stroke such as collapse, weakness, vomiting, bleeding, and death.
+Learn more about Heat Stroke in Dogs.

 - Prevent fishing hook hazards.
 Keep your dog away from fishing bait and poles.
 Some dogs will step on or even try to eat the bait and swallow the hook which can be a huge problem.
 Learn more about How to Remove a Fishhook in Your Dog.